EduBic/CoolingSchemaEditor/README.md

 - Draw lines from input/output point of element
 - Descrive complex GraphicElement with multiple GraphicElement using GraphicGroup
 - Input/Output hooks for each Graphic Element

+- New Schema library: compose GraphicElement and DataElement with SchemaElement class

 ## Development server